 The only pop of colour was the brilliant turquoise hue of the Radium Hot Springs, which my friend Steph and I were now soaking in on our quest to discover the best things to do in Invermere, BC in winter.

-Things to do in Invermere BC: The Radium Hot Springs
+Things to do in Invermere, BC in winter: Soak in the Radium Hot Springs

-There are actually a few hot springs near Invermere, including the Fairmont Hot Springs resort area which is just 20 minutes away, and the Lussier Hot Springs which is a low-key spot about an hour away near Cranbrook.
-It’s easy to see why going for a steamy soak after a big day of winter adventures like skating or skiing is one of the top Invermere attractions.
+There are actually a few hot springs near Invermere, including the Fairmont Hot Springs resort area which is just 20 minutes away, and the Lussier Hot Springs an hour further near Cranbrook.

-First up was a quick jaunt through the compact core, to check out the numerous shops, art galleries and the pretzel-topped bakery.
-Of note was Om Organics where staff make all of the natural skincare products in-house, in small batches to ensure quality.
+First up was a quick jaunt through the compact core, to check out the numerous shops, art galleries and the pretzel-topped bakery to pick up some sweet treats for our next stop…

 Skating in Invermere on the Lake Windermere Whiteway

 …a spin around the world’s longest skating trail.

 The Lake Windermere Whiteway links the towns of Windermere and Invermere, offering more than 30 kilometres of groomed ice as well as skating rinks, hockey rinks and ample space for activities like walking the dog, snowshoeing and cross-country skiing.

 With multiple paths to choose from Steph and I knew we wouldn’t be able to complete the whole circuit before the sun went down, so we opted to take off down the 12 kilometre Windermere Loop.